It's important to try and find out what is causing your fever. This helps doctors choose the right treatment for you.

 Your doctor will also check your breathing and you may have a chest x-ray to rule out lung infection.
 They will carefully examine the entry site of your drip or central line for any signs of infection, if you have one.

-- from any wound sites
+- wound sites

 What happens if your team can't find the cause

 It's not always possible for your doctor to find out exactly what is causing your fever.
 So you’re usually treated with a type of antibiotic that is active against a wide variety of bacteria.
 This is called a broad spectrum antibiotic.

 You might need to have some tests repeated.
 And you may need your antibiotics changed if tests show up a bacteria that needs to be treated with a specific antibiotic, or if you become more unwell.